henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-core-telemetry.md

 and indicating to a CoAP node that is including a YANG Client to initiate a YANG Subscription).

-CoAP Requestor:
+CoAP Client:

 : The entity that emits CoAP requests to a CoAP Node with server capabilities.
-In the context of Concise YANG Telemetry, a YANG client, for example. that is creating dynamic subscriptions is a CoAP Requestor.
+In the context of Concise YANG Telemetry, a YANG client, for example. that is creating dynamic subscriptions is a CoAP Client.

 CoAP Token: